-Pope Pius X is known for his support of the regular gathering of Holy Communion, particularly by youngsters.
-Inspired by legislative issues, Pope Pius urged Italian Catholics to turn out to be all the more politically involved.
+Pope Pius X is known for supporting the regular gathering of Holy Communion, particularly by youngsters.
+Also, inspired by legislative issues, Pope Pius urged Italian Catholics to turn out to be all the more politically involved.

-One of his most memorable ecclesiastical demonstrations was to end the alleged right of states to meddle by blackball in ecclesiastical races — a training that diminished the opportunity of the 1903 meeting which had chosen him.
+Also, one of his most memorable ecclesiastical demonstrations was to end the alleged right of states to meddle by blackball in ecclesiastical races.
+This training diminished the opportunity of the 1903 meeting which had chosen him.

 Read more: Prayer to Saint Richard of Chichester

 Prayer of Pope Pius X

 “O Lord, beloved of men, hear now the humble prayer of The unworthy sons, that as Thou hast built us up for Thy goodness alone, and redeemed us for Thy mercy, so Thou mayest save us for Thy mercy, and so save us.
 Thy unmixed mercy; we have no trace of repentance for our works, but righteous recompense and separation from Thy forehead await us.